Oval Mansions: Construction

 The eight blocks of the Oval Mansions were built as tenement housing in the 1890s.
 The original inhabitants were nurses and employees at the nearby gasworks.
 Some of four-storey blocks overlook the Oval cricket ground, and it is possible to watch cricket from the roof.

 The blocks were closed in 1979 by order of the new owner, Lambeth Council, since they were becoming unsafe; they had wooden stairs and no fire escapes.
 The council had bought the mainly uninhabited site from the Greater London Council.

 Squatted

 Most of the empty buildings were squatted from January 1983 onwards.
 Blocks 1, 3 and 4 were occupied in 1983, blocks 2 and 7 in 1984 and blocks 6 and 8 in 1985.
 The council having forgotten about them, the squatters renovated and repaired the apartments, living there in a community of approximately 100 people.
-Notable residents included the singer Ian Dury, artists Gillian Wearing and Fiona Banner, writer Ben Myers and musicians Pan Sonic.
+Notable residents included the singer Ian Dury (pre 1979), artists Gillian Wearing and Fiona Banner, writer Ben Myers and musicians Pan Sonic.

 Between 1988 and 1998, squatters set up and ran the City Racing art gallery in a former betting shop on the ground floor.
 The gallery exhibited the work of Young British Artists such as Sarah Lucas and Gillian Wearing, selling three Lucas artworks to Charles Saatchi.
 The community also ran a film club and tended shared gardens.